mikhaill/mikhaill.github.io/4_Models.md

 Additionally, note if your competition basing their pricing on:

 - Set license fee vs revenue share
-	- Example: $399/month or 2% of revenue
+	- Example: $399/month or 2% of revenue.
+This type of model implies that your business is focusing on small and growing customer size.
+Any business that has established cash flow and significant volume, will want a predermined license fee.
+The bigger the customer, the more they tend to hate revenue share models.

 - Number of users / seats
-	- Example: $10 for up to 3 users
+	- Example: $10 for up to 3 users.
+Note what message this sends .
+If the top plan offers 10 seats, then thats the largest prospect they are effectively targeting.

 - Specific features locked / unlocked
-   - Example: You get X in the basic package but X and Y in the advanced package
+   - Example: You get X in the basic package but X and Y in the advanced package.
+Keep an eye out on what features are locked into the more expensive packages.

+>Personal Annecdote: A while ago I was looking at a digital signature solution for my company.
+I found one that had a great entry level basic plan, based on the volume of signatures we would be collecting.
+My one other requirement was that it would sync to Salesforce.
+As soon as I added the Salesforce integration requirement, I got bumped into the Enterprise package that cost 20x the entry level.
+They lost my business because they used "Salesforece" integration as way to split SMBs from Enterprise, without accounting for Salesforce being the most popular CRM.

 - Transactions / Actions Performed
    - Example: 100,000 emails per month
 - Support tiers